mtlynch/resticpy/docs/index.md

 ### Args

-- `repo2`: Destination repository to copy to.
+- `repo2`: Destination repository to copy to
-- `password_file2`: Path to file containing password for destination reposity.
+- `password_file2`: Path to file containing password for destination repository

 ### Returns